The neonatal units in Dorset form part of the Thames and Wessex Neonatal Network.

 Parents, grandparents and siblings can visit babies in the NNU at any time of the day or night.
 Babies can have a maximum of 3 visitors at any time, including 1 parent.

 Visiting hours for other visitors are 13.30-15.00 and 18.00-19.00.
-Parents are welcome to use the canteen on the main hospital site.
-There is a kiosk selling food and drinks located on the ground floor of the Maternity Unit during daytime hours.
 It’s very important that you take care of yourself, and make sure you eat and drink enough while your baby / babies are staying in the NNU.
+The hospital canteen, Costa Coffee and M&S can be found in the main hospital.
+There is also a small petrol station shop for convenience on St Mary’s Road.

 If you need to stay in the Poole area while your baby/ babies are in the neonatal unit, you can stay in accommodation near to the hospital for £30 a night.
 Contact Sovereign Housing on 0300 0192359 for further details.